 Keep showing the same support and love that Jesus Christ displays to You and I and allow them the opportunity to reach out to you if they need help with anything.

-The Fifth Way of Coping with Loss is Honoring the individual’s Memory
+The Fifth Way of Coping with Loss and Grief is Honoring the individual’s Memory

 Allow me to tell you about one Patient in particular.
 His name is Michael and he made such a HUGE impact in my life.
 If you wanna know how he made a difference for me personally read Treasured Memories and his story will bless you also.

 When I did this post in Michael’s Honor I forwarded it to his wife because I knew it’d be something she would Forever Treasure.
 I planned on offering my condolences to the family at his service then leaving but I felt the Holy Spirit say one word…STAY

 That’s exactly what I did Sweet Friend